-After collecting owner-reported problems for all Mazda3 model years (2004-2010), CarComplaints.com helps show where the popular car has its issues.
-In fact, looking at Car Complaints’ model year comparison of the Mazda3, there’s one clear winner for the worst model year of them all.
-The 2010 Mazda3 receives substantially more complaints than any other model year – substantially more.
-The 2010 Mazda3 currently has 173 owner-reported complaints, with the next-closest number of complaints being the 2014 Mazda3 with 57 total complaints.
+After collecting owner-reported problems for 2004-2010 Mazda3 model years, Car Complaints shows where the popular car has its issues.
+In fact, looking at the site’s model year comparison of the Mazda3, there’s one clear winner for the worst model year of them all.
+The 2010 Mazda3 receives substantially more complaints than any other model year.
+The 2010 Mazda3 currently has 188 owner-reported complaints, with the next-closest number of complaints being the 2014 Mazda3 with 65 total complaints.

 The most common Mazda3 complaints

-There are clear and distinct problems with the 2010 Mazda3 as seen by Car Complaints‘ breakdown of the model year.
+There are clear and distinct problems with the 2010 Mazda3, as seen by Car Complaints‘ breakdown of the model year.
 Receiving more complaints than any other category, there are 65 owner-reported problems with the 2010 Mazda3’s clutch failing.
-A failed clutch is the most-reported problem, as well as the worst-rated problem of all model years.
-Car Complaints finds that this occurs at an average of 37,650 miles and costs an average of more than $1,200 to repair.
+A failed clutch is the most-reported problem and the worst-rated problem of all the Mazda 3 model years.
+This occurs at an average of 37,650 miles and costs an average of more than $1,270 to repair.
 It also receives a Severity Rating of 9.3 (out of 10).

-Is it a reliable investment?
+Is a used Mazda3 a reliable investment?

-Though the 2010 Mazda3 certainly receives a lot of complaints, the car is an overall impressive symbol of the reliability behind the Mazda brand.
+Though the 2010 Mazda3 certainly receives many complaints, the car is an overall impressive symbol of the reliability behind the Mazda brand.
 Most other model years receive minimal owner-reported complaints, with many of those complaints being less than severe.
-In fact, all model years from 2015 to current have received 25 or fewer complaints on CarComplaints.com.
+In fact, all model years from 2015 to current have received 26 or fewer complaints on Car Complaints.

 Experts found that the average annual repair cost for Mazda3 owners is $433, nearly $100 less than the average for compact cars.
 Owners also typically bring their models in less frequently than other owners – around 0.3 times per year – with a lower probability of severe problems than with other compact cars.